eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 ---
 **FAQ**:
 #### **Q:** What is EIP-7702/Account abstraction?
-While EIP-7702 isn’t quite account abstraction, it does provide execution abstraction.
+While EIP-7702 isn’t quite account abstraction, it does provide execution abstraction, i.e adds additional functionality to externally owned accounts (EOAs.
 This allows your EOA to do things like send transaction batches and delegate to other cryptographic key schemes, like passkeys.
 It does this by setting the code associated with the EOA to a protocol-level proxy designation.
 A full specification can be found [here](https://eips.ethereum.org/EIPS/eip-7702).
+It introduces a new transaction type that temporarily authorizes specific contract code for an EOA during a single transaction, allowing EOAs to function as smart contract accounts.
+This enables several use cases for users, including transaction batching, gas sponsorship, and privilege de-escalation.

 #### **Q:** Where can I find the specification for EIP-7702?
 How can I use it as a wallet dev?
 The specification for EIP-7702 is can be found [here](https://eips.ethereum.org/EIPS/eip-7702).
 To get started as a wallet developer, you'll need to determine a smart contract wallet core to use with the EOA.
 Pay close attention to how the wallets [should be initialized](https://eips.ethereum.org/EIPS/eip-7702#front-running-initialization).
 Once you have determined the core wallet to use, you'll need to expose behavior like `eth_sendTransaction` and other custom methods for EIP-7702 specific functionality like batch transactions.